Copperplate engraving "The City of Cologne, the capital of the archbishopric" taken from the works of T. Salmon

 Description

-Engraving "City of Cologne, Archbishopric Capital" taken from the works of T. Salmona: "The current state of all countries and nations of the world ..." printed in Venice around 1740.
-In good condition in a modern frame, as shown in the photos.
+Engraving "City of Cologne, the Archbishop's Seat" taken from the works of T. Salmona: "The current state of all countries and nations of the world ..." printed in Venice around 1740.
+In good condition in a modern frame, as seen in the photos.

 Wonderful antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that have a distinct character and soul.
 This is a nod to history, creating, and designing classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-There are many styles characteristic of antique furniture, but we can highlight a few of the most important.
+Many styles characterize antique furniture, but we can highlight a few of the most important.
 Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo styles of classicism, Renaissance, and Baroque.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
+By the end of the century, these styles evolved into pseudo styles of Classicism, Renaissance, and Baroque.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo style and Louis XV.
-Next is Baroque, a name derived from the Portuguese "barocco" – which translates to an irregularly developed pearl.
-These were highly representative pieces designed to literally ooze glamour and play a significant role in luxury.
-Materials were selectively chosen to emphasize the grandeur of these items.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
+Interesting and noteworthy are antique products in Rococo style and Louis XV.
+Next is Baroque, a name derived from the Portuguese "barocco" — which translates to an irregularly developed pearl.
+These were highly representative pieces designed to radiate glamour and play a significant role in luxury.
+Unique, selectively used materials were employed to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical era.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and bulky.
-Brown stains, cornices, sturdy bases, and bas-reliefs were used.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Renaissance furniture was quite heavy and robust, using brown stains, moldings, strong bases, and bas-reliefs.
+These were quite distinctive products but also opened new possibilities, such as the construction of cupboards or broadly defined chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

-Lion paws, eagle heads – these are common features in Renaissance style.
-Currently, many global brands reproduce such furniture inspired by Italian and French creators.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion paws, eagle heads — these are common features in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French craftsmen.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
 This is especially important when searching for an exclusive antique suitable for your interior.

 The most important aspect of elite antique furniture is originality.
-And this is ultimately crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products brand provides a certificate confirming the product’s compliance with the actual description and photos.
+And this is ultimately crucial for the buyer, as many counterfeit items circulate on the market.
+Luxury Products brand provides a certificate confirming the product's compliance with the actual description and photos.
 We have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details